-Gaming Glories is a special edition gaming feature that allows writers to revisit and explore games that have helped shaped their gaming history.
-Each volume features a different writer examining different games within each issue.
-Enjoy!
+Gaming Glories is a special edition gaming feature that encourages writers to revisit and explore games that have helped shaped their gaming history.

 Every once in a while, a great game comes along.
 A game that can transcend to classic status.
 The date was the 10th of September 2004 and Burnout 3: Takedown had just been released.
 It was released on 10/11/04 for most of us Europeans, although it was released three days earlier in North America and a whole month later for those in Japan.